raspberrypilearning/how-are-you/en/step_2.md

 --- task ---

 + Open the code editor.
-The current message says "How are things going in Palenstine?".
-Delete the message that is there and type in your message.
+In the current message you are saying "How are things going in Palenstine?".
+Delete the message that is there and type in your personal message.

 --- /task ---